Career Spotlight feat. Billboard Dance/Electronic Editor: Matt Medved

 BILLBOARD LAUNCHES FIRST-EVER DANCE CHANNEL

-‘Billboard Dance’ marks expansion into EDM scene
+‘Billboard Dance’ marks expansion into EDM scene with in-depth news coverage and exclusive content

 (New York, NY)—May 5, 2015—Billboard, the leading global destination for charts, news, trends and innovations in music, today announced the premiere of “Billboard Dance,” a digital channel encompassing innovative coverage of worldwide dance/electronic music and culture.
 The latest in lifestyle, music technology, concert and festival news will live within Billboard’s platform at billboard.com/dance.
 Ground-breaking industry partnerships with leading dance companies and brands will also be part of the new channel.